celo-org/developer-tooling/docs/command-line-interface/election.md

 ```
 USAGE
-  $ celocli election:show ARG1 [-n <value>] [--ledgerLiveMode ] [--globalHelp]
-    [--voter | --group]
+  $ celocli election:show ARG1 [-n <value>] [--globalHelp] [--voter | --group]

 ARGUMENTS
   ARG1  Voter or Validator Groups's address

 FLAGS
   -n, --node=<value>  URL of the node to run commands against or an alias
       --globalHelp    View all available global flags
       --group         Show information about a group running in Validator elections
-      --ledgerLiveMode  When set, the 4th postion of the derivation path will be
-                        iterated over instead of the 5th.
-This is useful to use same
-                        address on you Ledger with celocli as you do on Ledger Live
       --voter         Show information about an account voting in Validator elections

 DESCRIPTION
   Show election information about a voter or registered Validator Group